Cuco Martina

-Rhu-endly Aurelio Jean-Carlo Martina (born 25 September 1989), known as Cuco Martina, is a professional footballer who plays for NAC Breda and the Curaçao national team.
-He plays primarily as a right-back, but can also play as a centre-back or defensive midfielder.
+Rhu-endly Aurelio Jean-Carlo "Cuco" Martina (born 25 September 1989) is a professional footballer who plays primarily as a centre-back, but also as a right-back or defensive midfielder..
+Born in the Netherlands, he represents Curaçao national team.

 A youth player at Feyenoord, Martina began his senior career with RBC Roosendaal in the Eerste Divisie, followed by two seasons each at Eredivisie clubs RKC Waalwijk and FC Twente.
 In 2015, he joined Premier League club Southampton, and two years later Everton.

-Born and raised in the Netherlands, he represents Curaçao at international level, for whom he is captain.
-First capped in 2011, he has won the 2017 Caribbean Cup, and he represented the team at the CONCACAF Gold Cup in 2017 and 2019.
+Born and raised in the Netherlands, Martina represents Curaçao at international level.
+First capped in 2011, he won the 2017 Caribbean Cup, and represented the team at the CONCACAF Gold Cup in 2017, 2019 and 2025.

 Early and personal life

 Martina was born in Rotterdam.
 He grew up in the south of the city with his mother, brothers and sister.
 Martina did not know his father, and states his elder brother was instead like a father to him.
 His brother Javier is also a footballer.
 Derwin Martina is not related to him, despite media reports to the contrary.